Stuart Broad: Early life

+Broad was born 12 weeks prematurely and his life was saved by a doctor called John, after whom he was (middle) named when he survived.

-At the age of 16, he considered himself better at field hockey and played as a goalkeeper, for Leicestershire and the Midlands, and had a trial with an England underage team.
-At the age of 17, he had a growth spurt and converted from a batsman to a seam bowler.
+At the age of 16, he considered himself better at playing hockey and played as a goalkeeper, for Leicestershire and the Midlands, and had a trial with an England underage team.

 Education

 Broad was educated at Brooke Priory School and Oakham School, a co-educational independent school in the market town of Oakham in Rutland, where he was in the same year as England Rugby back-row Tom Croft.
 Broad finished his school career with three B grades at A-level, and was given the choice of a place at Durham University or a contract with Leicestershire County Cricket Club.